musicmetadata/web-wrapper/README.md

 # Web Wrapper for Music Metadata Libraries

-A web application, based on Django, serving as a wrapper for following libraries:
+A web application, based on Django, serving as a wrapper for these libraries:

 * Music Metadata - Territories: https://github.com/musicmetadata/territories
 * Music Metadata - EDI: https://github.com/musicmetadata/edi